John-Bernardo-Laboratory/John-Bernardo-Laboratory/README.md

 - **Knee Brace with GPS Tracking**: GPS-enabled knee brace for real-time location and safety alerts.
 - **Waste Segregator**: Created an instance segmentation model for waste segregation.
 - **8-Bit Computer**: Designed and built an 8-bit computer based on the Z80 CPU.
+- **Arduino Piano and Launchpad**: Interactive piano and launchpad based on Arduino Leonardo for music production.
 - **Arduino Game Console**: Developed a game console using Arduino.
 - **Humanoid Robot**: Constructed a 22 DOF humanoid robot inspired by the Kondo KHR-3HV.
 - **Simple Walking Robot**: Built a robot capable of basic walking movements.